-- (1) The Consortium Members are not restricted from presenting at symposia, national or regional professional meetings, or from publishing in journals or other publications, results from the Project, provided that the Steering Committee is provided with copies of the proposed disclosure at least sixty (60) days before the presentation or publication date and does not, within thirty (30) days after delivery of the proposed disclosure, give notice to the Consortium Member proposing publication indicating that it objects to the proposed disclosure. - (2) The Steering Committee may object to the proposed disclosure on the grounds that (i) it contains Confidential Information of another Consortium Member(s); or (ii) that it discloses patentable subject matter.
-If the Steering Committee objects on the grounds of the inclusion of a Consortium Member's Confidential Information, the Consortium Member proposing publication will remove such Confidential Information immediately from the proposed disclosure, after which that Consortium Member is free to present and publish the proposed disclosure.
-If the Steering Committee objects on the grounds of protection of patentable subject matter:
+(1) The Consortium Members are not restricted from presenting at symposia, national or regional professional meetings, or from publishing in journals or other publications, results from the Project, provided that the Steering Committee is provided with copies of the proposed disclosure at least 60 days before the presentation or publication date and does not, within 30 days after delivery of the proposed disclosure, give notice to the

+Consortium Member proposing publication indicating that it objects to the proposed disclosure.

-- (a) it will be deemed to be a direction to file a patent application as set out in Schedule C; and - (b) The Consortium Member proposing publication will delay the proposed disclosure until one or more patent applications have been filed with one or more patent offices directed to such patentable subject matter (the "Delay"), to the satisfaction of the Steering Committee.
+- (2) The Steering Committee or any Consortium Member may object to the proposed disclosure on the grounds that (i) it contains Confidential Information of one or more Consortium Member(s); or (ii) that it discloses patentable subject matter.
+If the Steering Committee or any Consortium Member objects on the grounds of the inclusion of a Consortium Member's Confidential Information, the Consortium Member proposing publication will remove such Confidential Information immediately from the proposed disclosure, after which that Consortium Member is free to present and publish the proposed disclosure.
+If the Steering Committee or any Consortium Member objects on the grounds of protection of patentable subject matter: - (a) it will be deemed to be a direction to file a patent application as set out in Schedule D (Intellectual Property); and - (b) the Consortium Member proposing publication will delay the proposed disclosure until one or more patent applications have been filed by the Consortium Member(s) that own such IP with one or more patent offices directed to such patentable subject matter (the "Delay"), to the satisfaction of the Steering Committee.
 A provisional patent application will be considered to be a patent application in the United States of America for the purposes of this Agreement.
 The Delay will be no longer than six months from the date the Consortium Member proposing publication delivered the proposed disclosure to the Steering Committee, after which that Consortium Member is free to present and publish the proposed disclosure.